20 (No Angels album): Performances

 On 27 February 2021, the band made their first performance in a decade on the Das Erste music show Schlagerchampions – Das grosse Fest der Besten, hosted by singer Florian Silbereisen, where they performed "Daylight in Your Eyes."
 Following a short hiatus, the band reunited on 28 May 2021 to perform a medley of the celebration versions of "Daylight in Your Eyes", "Rivers of Joy" and "There Must Be an Angel" at the season finale of the dance competition television series Let's Dance.
 The performance was largely panned by critics, who criticized the band for singing lip sync.
-On 4 June 2021, No Angels played a live streaming concert on rtl.de.
+On 4 June 2021, No Angels played a live streaming concert on RTL Deutschland's website rtl.de.
 A mini-concert consisting of "There Must Be an Angel", "Still in Love with You", "Rivers of Joy", "A New Day" and "Daylight in Your Eyes," the broadcast was interrupted by a storm front across Cologne only minutes after their performance.
 Two days later, the band performed "Still in Love with You" and "Daylight in Your Eyes" on ZDF-Fernsehgarten, broadcast live from the grounds of the ZDF broadcasting centre at Mainz.
 On 17 June, No Angels appeared on Die Carolin Kebekus Show where they sung a shortened version of "Still in Love with You" and performed a girl band medley along with host Carolin Kebekus.
 On 24 July 2021, No Angels appeared on Gottschalks große 90er-Show where they performed a live version of the Spice Girls' "Too Much" (1997).
 Following another break, the band reteamed in fall 2021 to perform the winter version of "When the Angels Sing" on Das Adventsfest der 100.000 Lichter, broadcast on 27 November.